-When I first wrote about the move over to managing people in a virtual world it was 9 months ago.
+When I first wrote about the move over to managing people in a virtual world it was over a year ago.
 We were navigating changes, thinking this was a temporary situation and that we would all be back to normal before Christmas.

-Fast forward to almost a year since Covid-19 began and we are all in acceptance that we will not be going back to what we thought was ‘normal’ for quite some time yet.
+Fast forward to today and we are all in acceptance that we will not be going back to what we thought was ‘normal’ in some ways, for good.

 So as people and organisations are now further along the change curve of adapting to this new world of working and managing virtually, we can now look at the challenges faced, and lessons learned from moving to manage people remotely.
 In this article I will discuss what has now become important in managing people remotely, skills gaps faced and some skills development for managers that will enable them to perform at their best.